-Will you win $42m?
-Mammoth Lotto Powerball prize up for grabs tonight
+Numbers announced for mammoth $42 million Lotto Powerball draw

 If tonight's $42 million prize was invested in the bank with 3 per cent interest, it could earn a whopping $1,260,000 in interest each year.

-With millions of Kiwis flocking to buy tickets ahead of tonight's draw, you might assume your chances of hitting the jackpot become slimmer with every ticket sale.
+With more than one million tickets sold ahead of tonight's draw, you might assume your chances of hitting the jackpot become slimmer with every ticket sale.

 But, as University of Otago statistician Dr Matthew Perry earlier told the Herald, you'd be wrong to think so.